Early Education and Care Program

 During Stage II, students must complete all of the following courses with a grade of C+ or higher.
 Fieldwork accompanies the following methods courses.

-Course List Code Title Credits ED-307 Ece - Science 3 ED-308 ECE - Mathematics 3 ED-340 Language Arts & Literacy for the Primary Grades 3 ED-386 Assessment and Adjustment in Practice In Early Childhood Education 3
+Course List Code Title Credits ED-307 ECE - Science (10 hours fieldwork) 3 ED-308 ECE - Mathematics (10 hours fieldwork) 3 ED-340 Language Arts & Literacy for the Primary Grades (10 hours fieldwork) 3 ED-386 Assessment and Adjustment in Practice In Early Childhood Education (5 hours fieldwork) 3

 Stage III: Early Education and Care Practicum